JManzur/StartStopEC2/README.md

 ## Deployment How-To:

 Located in the root directory, make the necessary changes in the variables.tf file and run the manifests:

+> :warning: Since this is just a demo, all CloudWatch events are disabled, to enable it, change the variable "enable_event_rules" to "true" (without quotes)

 ```bash
 terraform apply